Rishab432/Caculator/README.md

 # Calculator
-### BIG RED ALERT: THIS IS NOT THE COMPLETED VERSION AND THERE ARE MANY ISSUES WITH IT, IT WILL BE COMPLETED SOON...
+### BIG RED ALERT: THIS IS THE COMPLETED VERSION, YES THERE MAY BE ISSUES...
+HAVE FUN!
+### IF THERE ARE ISSUES PLEASE REPORT THEM IN THE ISSUES PART, I THINK
 A **PEDMSA+LTR+IO** calculator with a simple pygame GUI.

 ### Some Notes For The Tool:
 - Brackets are included and work so long as all are matched properly, there must be an expression inside the bracket otherwise there will be an error.
 - The calculator follows a PEDMSA+LTR+IO processing rule meaning that division is checked before subtraction and subtraction is checked before addition, it still goes left-to-right and inside-out so no need to worry about that.
 - Using exponents: to do a power of a power you must specify whether it is (x^y)^x or x^(y^z) as LTR is used; if you wish to do a square root please convert the number to a fractional exponent.
-### Possible Updates:
-- Add a round function.
-- Turn long numbers into scientific notation.
+- Turns long numbers (greater than 11 characters in length, including the dot for decimals) into scientific notation.
-- Add a second page so that the user can access more operators
+- Second page with more operators.
-- Add // and % operators for cooler division.
+- // and % operators for cooler division.
-- Add trigonometry functions, maybe logarithim too.
+- Trigonometry functions and logarithim with base e.
-- Add a +/- button to change the value from positive to negative and vica-versa.
+- A +/- button to change the value from positive to negative and vica-versa.
-- Add `from fractions import Fraction` to give a fraction solution option.
-- Make a cleaner interface.
-- Make it into a crappy phone with calendar, calculator, notes, clock and more applications!!
+- Fraction solution option (shows the values as a fraction if there is a '/' symbol in the equation).